REXJJ/high-fidelity-pointcloud-fusion/README.md

-# DataCollectionNodeFor3dCamera
+# HighFidelityPointcloudFusion

-* Add the global frame name, the flange frame name and the directory in which you want to save the data in the launch file.
+* Add the global frame name, the flange frame name, a bounding box and the directory in which you want to save the data in the launch file.

 * roslaunch pointcloud_fusion pointcloud_fusion_node.launch

-* Use rqt to run the services: catpure and finish.
+* Use the following services:

-	Use capture to capture the pointclouds and the robot IK values at those points.
-	Use finish to finish recording and save the data.
+   - start : starts capturing the pointclouds and adds to the occupancy grid.
+   - stop : stops capturing.
+   - process : extracts pointcloud in the occupancy grid and stores it in the given directory.

+* WARNING: Check the RAM usage the first time you run this node.